 - Laura McPhie, Specialist, Sport for Development, Right to Play

-- Stephanie Talsma, Program Director, Canadian Association for the Advancement of Women in Sport and Physical Activity (CAAWS)
+- Stephanie Talsma, Program Director, Canadian Women & Sport

 - Mike Thompson, ChPC, National Coach, Entraîneur-chef, High Performance Centre - Québec, Swimming Canada